MicrosoftDocs/query-docs/query-languages/m/number-functions.md

 ---
 # Number functions

-These functions provide constants, numeric information, type conversion and formatting, rounding, numeric operations, randomness, trigonometric operations, and bit manipulation.
+These functions are used to create and manipulate number values.

 ## Number